 Charities Institute Ireland Data Protection Policy

 The purpose of this document is to provide a concise policy statement regarding the Data Protection obligations of Charities Institute Ireland.
-This includes obligations in dealing with personal data, in order to ensure that the organisation complies with the requirements of the relevant Irish legislation, namely the Irish Data Protection Act (1988), and the Irish Data Protection (Amendment) Act (2003).
+This includes obligations in dealing with personal data, in order to ensure that the organisation complies with the requirements of the relevant Irish legislation, namely the General Data Protection Regulation (GDPR) 2018, the Irish Data Protection Act (1988), and the Irish Data Protection (Amendment) Act (2003).

 Charities Institute Ireland must comply with the Data Protection principles set out in the relevant legislation.
 This Policy applies to all Personal Data collected, processed and stored by Charities Institute Ireland in relation to its staff, service providers and clients in the course of its activities.
 Charities Institute Ireland makes no distinction between the rights of Data Subjects who are employees, and those who are not.
 All are treated equally under this Policy.